'Tis the season: Quotes from shoppers as America's biggest shopping day kicks off

 “I don’t expect that many people tomorrow ... they’ll know we’ve run out of the main products with the deals like the TVs ...
 I thought it’d be so crowded you couldn’t even walk.
 I haven’t heard of any fighting, any arguments.”

-Reporting by Melissa Fares, Andrew Kelly and Shannon Stapleton in New York, Lisa Baertlein in Los Angeles and Richa Naidu in Chicago; Editing by Nick Zieminski and Saumyadeb Chakrabarty
+Reporting by Melissa Fares, Andrew Kelly and Shannon Stapleton in New York, Lisa Baertlein in Los Angeles and Richa Naidu in Chicago; Additional reporting by Uday Sampath in Bengaluru; Editing by Nick Zieminski and Saumyadeb Chakrabarty